Trigger warning for domestic violence.

 Everything goes to plan, except that Chelsea’s husband has a cop buddy who is almost as frightening as he is.
 His threatening questions spook Chelsea so much that she bolts with her children.
 And then The Violence gets even weirder, as if a book where people blackout when they lose their temper, beat someone to death, and then wake up to a horror scene.
 There’s an amateur wrestling league, rich people avoiding mosquitos, camps for people with the Violence, roving teams of vaccinators, wrestling coaches who double as therapists, and lots of time in isolation for the characters to think about how they ended up in their situations.
 There are also plenty of references in The Violence to how COVID-19 has changed us: taking precautions or ignoring them, conspiracy theories about vaccines, society changing versus society refusing the change.
 Unlike Covid (despite its lethality and Long Covid), the Violence is impossible to sweep under the rug.

 There’s a lot to process in this book.
 I finished it a week about and I’m still processing how I feel about it.
 There is a factual error that bugged me (there is no capsaicin in ground black pepper) and some facile plot resolution, but I found that I actually liked a lot of this novel.
 I loved seeing Chelsea find her power in the wrestling ring among some found family.
 The ending is also deeply satisfying (if in a very unethical and unsettling way).
 I guess my conclusion is that this was a weirdly entertaining book, as long as you don’t think too hard about the repercussions of all the violence.

-I received a free copy of this book from NetGalley for review consideration.
-It will be released 7 March 2017.
+I received a free copy of this book from the publisher via NetGalley, for review consideration.